ycpcs/cs370-fall2022/labs/lab12.md

 Some additional meshes can be obtained by selecting the drop down menu in the lower right window, choosing **Data->Preferences->Add-ons->Add Mesh: Extra Objects**.

+### Multiple Meshes

 You can also combine several meshes together, which is necessary for our model loader to work properly, by

+- Add all the desired meshes and move them into their proper places/sizes/orientations

 - Select all the meshes using Shift-(left click)